Sponsor may let employees flex their benefits under new IRS ruling

 • Notional contribution to retiree HRAs.
 Employees who satisfy the sponsor’s retiree HRA eligibility criteria (i.e., are age 55 or older and have 10 years of service) at the time of their election can allocate the employer contribution to their retiree HRAs.

 • Student loan repayment under educational assistance program.
 Employees can apply the contribution to pay down the principal or interest of a qualified education loan under the sponsor’s Internal Revenue Code (IRC) Section 127 educational assistance program.
 Employees may not elect to apply the contribution toward other benefits allowed under Section 127.
-(This election won’t be available after 2025 unless Congress again extends the Coronavirus Aid, Relief and Economic Security Act provision allowing reimbursement of employees’ qualified education loan payments.)
+(This election won’t be available after 2025 unless Congress again extends the Coronavirus Aid, Relief and Economic Security Act provision allowing employers to reimburse employees’ qualified education loan payments.)
+This element of the proposed design is not a matching contribution, and thus is different than the SECURE 2.0 Act’s provision allowing sponsors to make matching contributions to a defined contribution plan based on employees’ qualifying student loan payments.

 The ruling doesn’t expressly indicate whether the sponsor will allow employees to allocate the employer contribution among more than one of these options.
 However, the ruling’s analysis doesn’t preclude this.